top of page

 Funder: National Institute of Mental Health

-Description: This is a nearly 20-year longitudinal RCT of family-based care for children raised in Romanian orphanages.
+Description: This is a 22-year longitudinal RCT of family-based care for children raised in Romanian orphanages.
 The goals of the study are to track neurodevelopmental trajectories in multiple domains over time, and to examine the capacity of family care to help facilitate recovery among children exposed to severe psychosocial deprivation.
 The study was initially developed and continues to be led by Charles Nelson, Nathan Fox, and Charles Zeanah, with Dr. Wade as Co-investigator.
-We recently received an R01 grant from NIMH to follow these individuals into early adulthood, when we plan to assess mental health, cognition, stress system responsiveness, brain structure, and social-emotional functioning.
+Our most recent R01 grant from NIMH has allowed us to follow these individuals into early adulthood.
+During this period, we have assessed mental health, cognition, brain structure, and social-emotional functioning.

-Partners: Charles Nelson (Boston Children's Hospital); Nathan Fox (University of Maryland); Charles Zeanah (Tulane University); Katie McLaughlin (Harvard University); Margaret Sheridan (UNC-Chapel Hill); Kathryn Humphreys (Vanderbilt University)
+Partners: Charles Nelson (Boston Children's Hospital); Nathan Fox (University of Maryland); Charles Zeanah (Tulane University); Katie McLaughlin (University of Oregon); Margaret Sheridan (UNC-Chapel Hill); Kathryn Humphreys (Vanderbilt University); Natalie Slopen (Harvard University); Stacy Drury (Boston Children’s Hospital)

 Meta-Analyses of Early Life Adversity on Cognitive and Socioemotional Processes